optomc/OptoMC-homogeneous/README.md

 # OptoMC-homogeneous
-Homogeneous Monte Carlo Simulation with Direct Photon Flux Recording Strategy for Optogenetics
+Homogeneous Monte Carlo Simulation Using Direct Photon Flux Recording Strategy for Optogenetics

-This version without a meshed geometry is easy to understand and guarantee faster answers for the homogeneous fiber-optic optogenetics applications.
+This version has no mesh geometry, providing quick solution, easy to understand.

-To run the code from the begining, please excute: optomc_homo.m To visualize the pre-computed results, please excute: visualization.m
+To run the code from scratch, run:  'optomc_homo.m'
+To visualize precomputed results, run:  'visualization.m'